-NO. PDF documents can be created in a variety of ways.
-PDFs that are generated from an electronic source – such as a Word document, a computer generated report, or spreadsheet data – have an internal structure that can be read and interpreted.
+No, they are not.
+PDF documents can be created in a variety of ways.
+PDFs that are generated from an electronic source, (such as an MS Word document), a computer generated report, or spreadsheet data, have an internal structure that can be read and interpreted.
 These “generated” PDF documents already contain characters that have an electronic character designation.
-As such, conversion from such a PDF can rely on these electonic charcter designations and provide reliable output.
+As such, conversion from such a PDF can rely on these electonic character designations and provide reliable output.

-PDF documents can also be created through the process of scanning a document into electronic format.
+PDF documents can also be created through the process of scanning a document into an electronic format.
 What a scanned document represents is really just a “picture” of the words contained within that document.
 In order to convert a scanned document into an editable format, OCR software is required to analyze the “image” of each character and match it to an electronic character-based file.
-Because of this, it is a much more difficult to ensure that the character that is “recognized” by the OCR software is the character on the scanned document.
-The quality of OCR output is affected by matters such as poor image quality of the scanned document, mixture of fonts used in the scanned documents, and italicized and underlined fonts, which may blur the quality and shape of individual characters.
+Because of this, it is much more difficult to ensure that the character that is “recognized” by the OCR software is the character on the scanned document.
+There are issues that can affect the quality of the OCR output, such as poor image quality of the scanned document, a mixture of fonts used in the scanned documents, the italicized and underlining of fonts, all of which can blur the quality and shape of the individual characters.

 Optical Character Recognition (OCR) is a visual recognition process that turns printed or written text into an electronic character-based file.
 A document that is scanned and converted into a PDF document provides the basis for which character recognition software may interpret each character image on the PDF and assign it an electonic character-based file that can then be entered into an editable format, such as a Text or Word document.

-Given the proliferation of scan-to-PDF technology available today, Investintech’s OCR solutions focus only on the conversion of already created scanned PDF documents.
+Given the proliferation of scan-to-PDF technology available today, Investintech’s OCR solutions aim to provide a way to convert scanned PDF documents that were already created that way.
 The quality of the OCR conversion process will largely depend on the quality of the scanned image and the clarity of the characters of that image.

 Convert PDF to Excel, Word and More with Able2Extract 8!